Extreme Rules (2014)

 Eight professional wrestling matches were contested at the event, including one on the Kickoff pre-show.
 Only three matches, including the pre-show match, were contested under a hardcore stipulation.
 In the main event, Daniel Bryan defeated Kane in an Extreme Rules match to retain the WWE World Heavyweight Championship.
 In another prominent match, The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) defeated the reunited Evolution (Triple H, Randy Orton, and Batista) in a six-man tag team match.

-The event received 108,000 buys (excluding WWE Network views), down from the previous year's 231,000 buys.
+This was the first Extreme Rules event to livestream on the WWE Network, which launched in February.
+The event received 108,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 231,000 buys.

 Production

 Background

-The event was held at the Izod Center in East Rutherford, New Jersey.
+The sixth annual Extreme Rules event was held at the Izod Center in East Rutherford, New Jersey.

 Extreme Rules was an annual professional wrestling pay-per-view (PPV) event produced by WWE since 2009.
 The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
 The defunct Extreme Championship Wrestling promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
-The 2014 Extreme Rules event was the sixth Extreme Rules and took place on May 4, 2014, at the Izod Center in East Rutherford, New Jersey.
-In addition to traditional PPV, it was also the first Extreme Rules to air on WWE's livestreaming service, the WWE Network, which launched in February.
+The sixth Extreme Rules event took place on May 4, 2014, at the Izod Center in East Rutherford, New Jersey.
+In addition to traditional PPV, it was the first Extreme Rules to air on WWE's livestreaming service, the WWE Network, which launched in February.